 BCAAs have been noted to cause hyperexcitation of neurons (without affecting resting membrane potential) in vitro via mTOR dependent means (blocked by rapamycin) and requiring a sodium channel (blocked by Riluzole), and dose-dependence between 10-300μM was shown with Valine; this did not occur with amino acids without a branched chain.

 As hyperexcitability of neurons is a pathological feature of ALS in humans and of the mouse model which mimicks ALS (the G93A model), it was thought that this induced hyperexcitability could be a mechanism of action.
 BCAA-induced hypersensitivity also appeared to be sodium channel dependent, and occurred in mice (B6SJL strain) raised from birth with 2.5% of the diet as BCAAs (1:1:1 ratio).

-It is plausible that BCAAs may increase neuronal excitation via mTOR dependent means, but the in vitro evidence used quite high concentrations while the mouse model was conducted from birth (which is usually more sensitive to neurological effects but may not accurately represent a non-infant consuming the agent).
+It is plausible that BCAAs may increase neuronal excitation via mTOR dependent means, but the in vitro evidence resulted from quite high concentrations, while the mouse model was conducted from birth, which is usually more sensitive to neurological effects but may not accurately represent a non-infant consuming the agent.
 More research on this topic is needed

 Leucine has potential to promote insulin-induced activation of Akt, but it requires PI3K to be inhibited or suppressed first (and then leucine preserves insulin-induced Akt activation).